8 Tools - Modulators

 If no parameters are presented when you click this button, you may instead see a “Configure” button in the plugin container.
 When you click on this button and then open the plugin, whatever you click will show up as a slider in the container interface (see the images below showing the Zebralette instrument as an example).

 This opens up huge potential for modulating pretty much anything you see in the Ableton interface.
-You can even modulate the track volume sliders, panning, effect sends etc. I have used this approach in the past to modulate track volume so that an ambient generative patch could play for an arbitrary amount of time with the volume levels fading in and out.
+You can even modulate the track volume sliders, panning, effect sends etc. I have used this approach in the past to modulate track volume so that a generative patch could play for an arbitrary amount of time with the volume levels fading in and out.

 8.2 LFO